procamora/custom_workspace/README.md

 #### Recommendation:

 - Execute the script from a console other than konsole, so that the profile with the specific configuration of konsole can be applied correctly.

 - If it is done from konsole, later it can be executed from another console so that the profile is applied in the following way:

+- It is important to run the script with the user who is going to use the system.
+The script executes the commands with sudo when necessary so you should not execute the script with sudo.

 ```bash
 ./custom_workspace.sh _konsole